 Day 1.
-Upon arrival at the airport you will be greeted by our representative and transferred to a hotel in the center of Sofia.
-Last minute questions can be dealt with immediately.
-If time permits you will have the opportunities to seize your first impressions without the influence of your guide.
+Upon arrival at the airport, you will be greeted by our representative and transferred to a hotel in the center of Sofia.
+Last-minute questions can be dealt with immediately.
+If time permits you will have the opportunity to seize your first impressions without the influence of your guide.
 Welcome dinner is included.

 Day 2.
 We start the day by acquaintance with the cosmopolitan Bulgarian capital.
-Besides its busy nowadays appearance and concrete districts erected during the socialism period, Sofia has preserved numerous fine monument from its glorious past.
-The center is best explored on foot and we will visit: Alexander Nevski Cathedral, National Assembly Square, St. George Rotunda, Synagogue and other outstanding places and buildings.
-The sightseeing tour continues with a short transfer to the foothills of Mount Vitosha, where we will to enjoy the frescoes of Boyana Church (included in the World Heritage List) and observe the rich exhibition of Bulgarian National History Museum.
-From Sofia we head along the meandering road between the Balkan Mountains and Sredna Gora Moutain to stop at the poetical town-museum of Koprivshtitsa – small settlement emblematic for its Revival period architecture and revolutionary spirit.
-It’s a fine introduction to history of the bloody April uprising and the culture, crafts and way of life of the Bulgarian people during the Ottoman yoke.
+Besides its busy nowadays appearance and concrete districts erected during the socialism period, Sofia has preserved numerous fine monuments from its glorious past.
+The center is best explored on foot and we will visit: Alexander Nevski Cathedral, National Assembly Square, St. George Rotunda, Synagogue, and other outstanding places and buildings.
+The sightseeing tour continues with a short transfer to the foothills of Mount Vitosha, where we will enjoy the frescoes of Boyana Church (included in the World Heritage List) and observe the rich exhibition of the Bulgarian National History Museum.
+From Sofia, we head along the meandering road between the Balkan Mountains and Sredna Gora Moutain to stop at the poetical town-museum of Koprivshtitsa – a small settlement emblematic of its Revival period architecture and revolutionary spirit.
+It’s a fine introduction to the history of the bloody April uprising and the culture, crafts, and way of life of the Bulgarian people during the Ottoman yoke.
 The next stop is the Thracian Tomb of Kazanluk (UNESCO), located in the rose valley region.
-Your guide will explain about the prestige and fascinating burial customs of the Thracian tribes.
-Overnight in the town of Stara Zagora.
+Your guide will explain the prestige and fascinating burial customs of the Thracian tribes.
+Overnight in the town of Kazanluk.

 Day 3.
 We depart north towards Etara via the picturesque Shipka pass.
-Just before the road starts climbing the Balkan Mountain, we will stop at the Russian style memorial church (The Birth of Christ).
-Etara is an open-air architectural and ethnographic museum, where you can see authentic Revival period architecture and still practiced crafts dating from 17th to the beginning of 20th century – wrought cow-bell production, pottery, knives, goat’s hair articles craft, shoes production and other.
+Just before the road starts climbing the Balkan Mountain, we will stop at the Russian-style memorial church (The Birth of Christ).
+Etara is an open-air architectural and ethnographic museum, where you can see authentic Revival period architecture and still practiced crafts dating from the 17th to the beginning of the 20th century – wrought cow-bell production, pottery, knives, goat’s hair articles craft, shoe production and other.
 Lunch and while still fascinated by the handcrafts of Etara, we continue to the town of Tryavna – the Bulgarian center of woodcarving and icon painting.
-Sightseeing in Tryavna: Painting School Museum, the Museum of Wood-Carving Art, the architecture ensembles Kapitan Dyado Nikola Square, Slaveykov Street, the church of St. Archangel Michael and others.
+Sightseeing in Tryavna: Painting School Museum, the Museum of Wood-Carving Art, the architecture ensembles Kapitan Dyado Nikola Square, Slaveykov Street, the church of St. Archangel Michael, and others.
 Overnight in the nearby picturesque town of Veliko Tyrnovo.

 Day 5.
-The tour takes us to the Madara Rider (UNESCO), a rock relief of a full size horseman spearing a lion.
+The tour takes us to the Madara Rider (UNESCO), a rock relief of a full-size horseman spearing a lion.
 The monument hewn in the Shumensko Plateau vertical rock facade dates far back to the early medieval times and commemorates a Bulgarian military triumph.
-Short distance from there is the natural rock phenomenon “Pobitite Kamuni” (The Upright Stones) – a sandy field with projecting like teeth high stone towers.
+A short distance from there is the natural rock phenomenon “Pobitite Kamuni” (The Upright Stones) – a sandy field with projecting teeth high stone towers.
 There is a great debate and numerous theories about their mysterious origin.
-This enigma does not spoil their beauty, but attracts even more interest.
-We overnight in Varna, the “capital” of the Bulgarian Black Sea coast.
+This enigma does not spoil their beauty but attracts even more interest.
+We will overnight in Varna, the “capital” of the Bulgarian Black Sea coast.
 The city is a premier resort that has it all – great beaches, charming neighborhoods, amazing gardens, fancy restaurants, bars and restaurants to suit every taste.

 Day 6.
 Today the program is more relaxed.
-First we visit Aladzha Monastery – the best known rock monastery on the Bulgarian Black Sea Coast.
-It is a protected historical site where you can see monk cells embedded in a rock some 30 meteres from the ground.
-The adjacent chapel still preserves 14th century murals, but the place has been used for religion purposes as early as 4th century.
+First, we visit Aladzha Monastery – the best-known rock monastery on the Bulgarian Black Sea Coast.
+It is a protected historical site where you can see monk cells embedded in rock some 30 meters from the ground.
+The adjacent chapel still preserves 14th-century murals, but the place has been used for religious purposes as early as the 4th century.
 Later we return to Varna to explore the Museum of Archeology.
 It’s the most frequently visited and impressive museum in Varna.
-The reason is its unique collection with artifacts from prehistoric, Ancient Greek, Roman and Bulgarian times.
+The reason is its unique collection of artifacts from prehistoric, Ancient Greek, Roman, and Bulgarian times.
 The most celebrated exhibit is the Varna Gold – the oldest gold in the World!
 Excavated in the year 1972, the precious metal adornments date back to 4600-4200 BC.
 The afternoon is at leisure.
 Overnight in Varna.

 Day 8.
 Plovdiv is one of the oldest settlements in Europe and the second biggest town in Bulgaria.
-We will tour the Old Town, which offers a cocktail of unbelievable stories, heroic legends and breath taking architecture from different historical periods.
-It is an authentic open-air museum preserving exhibits from Thracian, Slavic, Roman, Turkish and Bulgarian times – all located at a walking distance from each other.
-After lunch we will travel to two of the notable attractions in the vicinity: Bachkovo Monastery and the nestled above it Assen’s Fortress.
-The monastery’s religious importance, miraculous icons and richly decorated church attract pilgrims from all over Bulgaria and tourist from all over the world.
-Founded in 1083, the monastery is known and appreciated for the unique combination of Byzantine, Caucasian and Bulgarian cultural symbolism, united by the common faith.
-High above, on the with limestone rocks is Assenova fortress, a strategic medieval stronghold providing a unforgettable views of Cheplarska River and the Thracian Plane.
+We will tour the Old Town, which offers a cocktail of unbelievable stories, heroic legends, and breathtaking architecture from different historical periods.
+It is an authentic open-air museum preserving exhibits from Thracian, Slavic, Roman, Turkish, and Bulgarian times – all located within a walking distance of each other.
+After lunch, we will travel to two of the notable attractions in the vicinity: Bachkovo Monastery and the nestled above it Assen’s Fortress.
+The monastery’s religious importance, miraculous icons, and richly decorated church attract pilgrims from all over Bulgaria and tourists from all over the world.
+Founded in 1083, the monastery is known and appreciated for the unique combination of Byzantine, Caucasian, and Bulgarian cultural symbolism, united by the common faith.
+High above, on the with limestone rocks is Assenova fortress, a strategic medieval stronghold providing unforgettable views of Cheplarska River and the Thracian Plane.
 Overnight in Plovdiv.

 Day 12.
 Breakfast.
 Transfer to the airport according to your flight.